raycast/extensions/extensions/figma-files/README.md

 2. Support for opening a specific branch of a file
 3. Support for opening a specific page of a file
 4. Menu Bar command for quick access to files
+5. Pinning frequently accessed files for quick access

 Note - Currently, this extension only works with team accounts.
-Drafts are not supported due to a Figma API limitation.
+Draft files are not supported due to a Figma API limitation.

 ## Setting up the Extension